trayla/ssp-contabo/README.md

 # Introduction

-[Contabo](https://contabo.com) is a German hoster with a good product portfolio that can be used through a well designed API.
+[Contabo](https://contabo.com) is a Germany hoster with a good product portfolio that can be used through a well designed API.
 The best point is that all this comes for a very good price.
 In addition to my [bare metal based Single Server Platform](https://github.com/trayla/ssp) I decided to port this also to Contabo.
 This script deploys some virtual machines (instances) in a private network mainly as a base for my [Trayla Operations Platform Platform](https://github.com/trayla/top) but it maybe useful in other cases.

 # Installation